hgiasac/blog-builder/pages/posts/2020-12-31-TimescaleDB_2.0_with_Hasura_Part_1:_From_1.x_to_2.0.md

 - Hypertable doesn't support foreign key.
 - Although we can create manual relationship between hypertables, the query performance should be considered.

-## Console and Metadata
+## Console and Hasura CLI

-Console and metadata works well with TimescaleDB 2.0.
+TimescaleDB SQL API aren't supported by Hasura console.
+We have to use `Raw SQL` or create migration manually.
+In theory `hypertable` is the high level of table, we can create it in console.
+However, `hypertable` uses timestamp or number column as partition key.
+It requires including that column as primary key.
+Therefore we have to ignore primary key or use composite keys, and in practice we choose ignoring it.
+The issue is, Hasura console forces Primary key on table creation [#6235](https://github.com/hasura/graphql-engine/issues/6235).
+Manual migration creation is unavoidable.

 However, Continuous Aggregate View can't be deleted by console UI.
 Behind the scene it requests `DROP VIEW` SQL execution.
 The correct statement is `DROP MATERIALIZED VIEW`.

 ![Drop materialized view](/assets/drop-materialized-view-error.png)